arnavs/networks-paper/README.md

 ![Alt text](output-CanonicalModel.png?raw=true "Canonical Model Output")

+The heavy rim captures the fact that most of our agents are closely connected to their neighbors.
+And the scattering of long-range ties comes from our "mobile agents," who are randomly chosen at birth and randomly paired.

 Note: This paper might not be forthcoming anymore.
 The authors decided to stick with MATLAB, which means I didn't have much continuing involvement.
 If you're interested, you can reach out to Fogli or Veldkamp.

 ## This Repo